stridecolossus/JOVE/docs/blog/part-3-cube/descriptor-sets.md

 ## Overview

-The final piece of functionality we need to implement texture sampling is a _descriptor set_.
+The final piece of functionality we need to implement texture sampling is the _descriptor set_.

 - A descriptor set is comprised of the _resources_ used by the pipeline during rendering (samplers, uniform buffers, etc).